biswajit-k/design-patterns/notes.md

 ## Creational Design Patterns
-Ways on how to create objects when there some complex structure or requirements.
+Ways on how to create objects when there is some complex structure or requirements.

 ### Factory Method